nuxeo/nuxeo-marketplace-sample/README.md

 ## Deploying

-This if of very little interest but you can still install [the Sample Marketplace Package](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-sample).
+This if of very little interest but you can still install [the Sample Nuxeo Package](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-sample).

-The purposed of that repository is to provide easy to copy/paste samples of Marketplace Package assembly and automated functional testing:
+The purposed of that repository is to provide easy to copy/paste samples of Nuxeo Package assembly and automated functional testing:

 1. Copy the whole structure.
 2. Choose the assembly method and the testing framework(s) you will use and clean up the unused code.